martins-vds/gh-migration-scripts/docs/Migration Plan v2.0 - DRAFT.md

 ## Step 14: Migrate your repository and environment secrets

+> Note: If you don't own the repositories in the source organization, you must ask the repository owners to export the repository secrets and send them to you.
+You can then import the repository secrets in the destination organization.

 1. Export the repository secrets for each repository in the source organization which you want to migrate following the instructions in [**Exporting repository secrets**](https://github.com/martins-vds/export-secrets-action).
    - This is a custom GitHub Action that you must add to each repository in the source organization which you want to migrate.
    - It will export the secrets to a CSV file and upload it to GitHub as an artifact.